 - ”That’s strange.
 That platform was rated as the best product in its class.
-They have some amazing reviews on G2Crowd from some high profile companies.
-We should should probably look at how our implementation compares to theirs.”
+They have some amazing reviews on G2Crowd from some high-profile companies.
+We should probably look at how our implementation compares to theirs.”

 - “Really?
-I have a VP of Customer Support friend who used it at their last company who said it was great.”
+I have a VP of Customer Support friend who used it at their last company and said it was great.”

 While these sentiments are compelling and can be protective of your solution, they are amazingly not rooted in hard numbers.

 To be clear, advocacy isn’t a panacea.
 It cannot save a crappy product or widely propagate false value.
 In the end, your customers need to believe they are better off with your product than without it.
 However, in a world where the number of technology solutions is exploding and where ROI is getting more complex to measure, nurturing and mobilizing a community of customer advocates is a highly protective strategy and can be your ROI’s BFF.